openai/neural-mmo/docs/source/rst/userguide.rst

    #Download the Neural MMO environment
    git clone https://github.com/jsuarez5341/neural-mmo && cd neural-mmo

-   #If you are on a new container or are missing basic dependencies
-   bash scripts/vm.sh

-   #Run the setup script.
+   #Install Anaconda Python 3.7 and gcc before running the setup script
    bash scripts/setup.sh

-   #Headless install (e.g. for remote training)
+   #Optionally, you can exclude the client (e.g. for remote training)
    bash scripts/setup.sh --SERVER_ONLY

    #Run the pretrained demo model to test the installation